CallanMcNulty/order-pizza/README.md

 ## Description

 This webpage will allow a user to create a custom pizza.
 Various sizes, toppings, and crust types will be available.
 A price for the pizza will be calculated based upon the user's selections.
+If a user wishes to create multiple pizzas they can be added to an order and the total price of the order can be calculated.

 ## Setup/Installation Requirements